MusicPlayerDaemon/MPD/doc/user.rst

  bind_to_address "[::1]:6602"

+To reset the previous assignments just set an empty value:

+ bind_to_address

 To bind to a local socket (UNIX domain socket), specify an absolute path or a path starting with a tilde (~).
 Some clients default to connecting to :file:`/run/mpd/socket` so this may be a good